-Powell Park has open in 1909 and is located by Fransican Skemp hospital.
-Powell park is well known for the ice skating ring they have in the winter.
+Powell Park opened in 1909 and is located by Fransican Skemp hospital.
+Powell Park is well known for the ice skating ring they have in the winter.
 During the summer there is a lot of stuff to do.
 There is a playground, shelter, a softball field, and plenty of open space.

 - Softball Diamond